 Individual departments fund Rewards and Recognition bonuses (including both monetary bonuses and paid days off) for superior performers.
 In addition, the University has provided $200,000 from tuition income to fund bonuses under the state Reward and Recognition Plan.
 University Staff are also eligible for additional bonuses for performance beyond what the state allows.

 What is the turnover rate for employees at the University?

-For the fiscal year, July 1, 2012, through June 30, 2013, turnover was at three percent, while the industry standard for turnover is approximately 11 percent.
+For the second quarter of FY 14-15, turnover was at six percent, while the industry standard for turnover is approximately 11 percent.

 What role does the University have in setting compensation for contract employees?

 The University contracts for certain services with outside vendors, who in turn set the wages and benefits for their employees.
 As a state agency, U.Va. does not have the legal authority to impose its will on private vendors and contractors in their setting of wage rates.
 Over time, some contractors have adopted U.Va.'s wage rules.
 Others have not, but no contractors have done so because U.Va. determined what they must pay.

 Can the University do anything to change that policy?

 U.Va. has been advised by legal counsel that only new legislation would allow the University to dictate contractors' salary policies.
 In March 2006, U.Va. officials requested the Attorney General's advice on two questions: (1) could the University have the authority to require contractors to pay their employees wages that reflect a sum that U.Va. sets and (2) what differences are there between the University's ability to dictate contractors' wage rates and the ability of three localities that claim to have set such rates for their contractors.
 An advisory letter received on March 21 and made public in early April 2006 stated that the University does not have authority to determine the wages paid to employees of contractors.
 For a copy of that letter (pdf format), click here.